High Point, GA

 A view from High Point.
 Photo by Frank Nederland

-Spoke with Walt Hodges with the Lula Lake Land Trust www.lulalake.org on friday (7-23-09) about High Point (Walker County, GA) climbing and the access to that area.
+SCC Executive Director Michael Wurzel spoke with Pat Kelly, the land manager for the Lula Lake Land Trust (LLLT) about High Point a climbing area in Walker County, GA.
 High Point was closed many years ago but has since re-opened to climbing after Lula Lake purchased the land.
 High Point routes are found in the Dixie Craggers Atlas by Chris Watford.

 High Point is located on the eastern rim of Lookout Mountain about 10 miles south of Chattanooga and approximately 1 mile east of the town of Thompsonville in Walker County, Georgia.
 High point is the highest point on Lookout Mountain.
 There are approximately 45 routes, mostly traditional and mixed, ranging from 30 to 70 feet in height.
 While the routes tend to be short, commonly 45 to 50 feet, the lines are classic and steep.

 Info from a site visit by the Atlanta Climbing Club in August 2009 from Frank Nederland:

 "The routes are full of lichen and dirt from lack of use and the orientation of the cliff line, but there is potential for some beautiful lines there."

 Some steep stone at the area.
 Photo by Frank Nederland

 Copyright © by The Southeastern Climbers Coalition All Right Reserved.Content ©